Charles Derber: Critiques of corporations and capitalism

 Derber criticizes the expansive role and influences of corporations in society in his writing and commentary.
 In Corporation Nation: How Corporations Are Taking Over Our Lives and What We Can Do About It (1998), he argues that America has entered a new Gilded Age dominated by corporate oligopolies, likened to robber barons, that seize wealth, erode democracy, and shape every aspect of life, from work and consumption to politics, while relying on public subsidies yet prioritizing profits over societal well-being.
 Using a polemical style, he critiques trends like massive mergers, job displacement with contractors ("job genocide"), while synthesizing views from thinkers like William Greider and John Kenneth Galbraith.

 Derber proposes "positive populism," a broad alliance to reform large corporations into "public" entities accountable to stakeholders (workers and society).
 He also wrote People Before Profit, which critiques corporate globalization and proposes alternatives.
 After the February 2018, Marjory Stoneman Douglas High School shooting, which killed 17, sparked teen survivors' #boycottNRA campaigns, leading over a dozen companies to sever ties with the National Rifle Association.
 Derber told USA Today that companies face little downside in severing NRA ties: "The corporations (breaking ties with the NRA) are not taking a large risk by engaging in this.
 They’re incurring greater risk if they don’t try to ally themselves with this strong population majority and the emotionally compelling voice of these young people."
 He emphasized corporations' superior leverage over states and municipalities by citing Amazon's HQ2 bidding war as proof of municipalities' dependence.

+In 2026, Derber wrote his definitive work on populism, Fighting Oligarchy: How Positive Populism can Reclaim America.
+It offers both an analysis of Far-Right populism and the history and strategy of Left-leaning populism to overcome what Ralph Nader calls the "phony populism" of fascist movements and the Trump Administration.